Continually Updated Clinical Reference

 After a complete history is obtained, a physical examination of the head and neck, including a thorough inspection of the larynx, is essential.
 Indirect laryngoscopy or fiberoptic laryngoscopy allows assessment of the adequacy of the airway and the extent of the tumor.
 It also allows a dynamic assessment in terms of vocal cord movement and closure of the laryngeal inlet.
 For small and superficial mucosal tumors, a physical examination that includes indirect laryngoscopy, fiberoptic laryngoscopy, or operative endoscopy is usually effective for evaluating the extent of disease.
 Imaging cannot adequately differentiate between healthy mucosa and superficial mucosal tumors, and it is not usually required in these cases.

-For larger tumors, however, or for tumors that involve submucosal structures, imaging is necessary for accurate staging.
-Clinical examination often cannot assess the deep laryngeal spaces (eg, pre-epiglottic or paraglottic space).
+However, imaging may be necessary to determine etiology and provide accurate staging, especially in larger tumors or those tumors suspicious for submucosal or deep structure involvement.
+[9, 10] Clinical examination often cannot assess the deep laryngeal spaces (eg, pre-epiglottic or paraglottic space).
 Neoplasms may appear as discrete soft tissue masses or as an asymmetry of the soft tissue structures of the larynx.
 Absent fat planes may also be present and indicate neoplastic spread.

 The presence (or absence) of disease in the deep paralaryngeal spaces dictates staging, surgical management, and possible therapeutic options.
 For example, cancer that involves the anterior commissure may be considered T1b, but if it extends 1 cm anteriorly to involve the pre-epiglottic space, it is a T3 cancer.
 The treatment options for these tumors are very different.
 Additionally, CT imaging also helps to define patient prognosis.
 Involvement of the deep paralaryngeal spaces, especially the paraglottic space, has been associated with a more aggressive disease process and a poorer prognosis.

 Contrast-enhanced CT is highly sensitive for revealing pre-epiglottic and paraglottic space involvement, with values that range from 95-100%.
-It is highly specific (90-93%) for tumor involvement of the pre-epiglottic space, but it is not as specific (50%) for involvement of the paraglottic space (Becker, 1998; Zbaren, 1997).
-The paraglottic space can be affected by various systemic inflammatory conditions, as well as by inflammation that results from tumor.
+It is highly specific (90-93%) for tumor involvement of the pre-epiglottic space, but it is not as specific (50%) for involvement of the paraglottic space.
+[11, 12] The paraglottic space can be affected by various systemic inflammatory conditions, as well as by inflammation that results from tumor.
 Involvement of the paraglottic space may not necessarily represent tumor spread.

 Imaging may also help define the anatomical origin of laryngeal carcinoma based on characteristic patterns of tumor involvement.
 For example, supraglottic carcinoma that involves the infrahyoid epiglottis in the region of the petiole tends to present with early inferior pre-epiglottic space invasion.
 It also may involve the anterior commissure and can spread to the subglottis.